Jenny181212/SecondHandBookShop/README.md

 # SecondHandBookShop

-A second-hand bookshop project which includes the sql and php files.
+A second-hand bookshop project which using php.

-Using sql to create a database.
+1. Using sql to create a database.
-Click in the mainpage.php to start.
+2. Click in the mainpage.php to start.